genevaers/Markdown-Test/docs/Intro20-User-Exit_Routines.md

 ## Write Exit Functionality

 Write exits sit between the extract engine, and a potential extract or output file.
 Each write exit is tightly coupled to it’s GenevaERS view, because the exit receives the view output.
-Extract exits are called whenever a view is to write an extract record.
+Extract exits are called whenever a view is ready to write an extract record.
 In addition to the view’s extract record the write exit has access to the current source record.

 Write exits are defined in the WRITE statement within a view.